ibm-cloud-docs/cis/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cis_full_notm}} CLI.
 {: shortdesc}

+## Version 1.21.0
+{: #cli-1210}

+Version 1.21.0 of the CLI was released on 19 August 2026.
+:   Added the `leaked-credential-checks` commands to manage leaked credential detection for a zone, including enabling/disabling the feature and managing custom detection rules.
+:   Fixed the `log-lookup-rayid` command to correctly display log fields and resolve the status message showing raw template placeholders instead of values.

 ## Version 1.20.0
 {: #cli-1200}